whawty/auth/doc/SCHEMA.md

 You may want to take a look at [whawty.groups](https://github.com/whawty/groups) if you need an authorisation database.

+The directory may also contains a `.tmp` directory: agents that update the whawty.auth base must perform file modifications atomically by writing new files, with a random name, in that directory, then atomically moving them to their final destination.
+As such, `.tmp` should be backed by the same filesystem as the whawty.auth base.

 The directory must not contain any other files.
 A valid whawty.auth base directory contains at least one admin file which uses a supported hashing format.